 “Most of the thousands of mundane tasks that people loathe and waste their time on day after day are relatively specific.
 Specific tasks require large amounts of task specific data to automate.
 Most specific, mundane tasks in a person’s day to day life aren’t repeated nearly enough to build a dataset big enough for deep learning to be effective.
 Data-hungriness prevents deep learning technologies from solving specific, but repetitive problems.” — Will Jack

 There is a lot of information in how someone uses a workflow tool that’s not tracked today because the last generation of cloud companies built simple, CRUD apps.
 This information may yield valuable predictions.
-We would even suggest that perhaps the only to automate more jobs is to rebuild more workflow tools to collect enough data necessary to build deep learning models.
+We would even suggest that perhaps the only way to automate more jobs is to rebuild more workflow tools to collect enough data necessary to build deep learning models.

 Thanks to Jared Haleck and Mick Hollison for reading a draft of this article.